YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - on Windows NT, 2000, XP, Vista, 7, 8, 8.1 and 10.
 - by editing SAM database.

+windows password:
+- in Security Account Manager (SAM) file at: C:\Windows\system32\config

+SAM security identifier:
+- 500.   administrator account (like 0 for root in linux)

 PDU on layers:
 1. bit (physical)
 2. frame (datalink)